 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 449.37.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.22 mL||1.11 mL||2.23 mL|

 |50 mM||0.04 mL||0.22 mL||0.45 mL|

 References for XE 991 dihydrochloride